WhiskyTangoFawks/LunarFalloutPlus/README.md

   * Having your config ini's synced to one-drive.
 Try setting MO2 to use profile specific INIs in the profile manager dropdown.
   * Try alt-tabbing a couple times
   * Make sure you've enabled an ENBoost preset
+- Crash in character creation, after picking an alternate start with an option other than "the clothes on your back".
+Still not sure why this is.

 ## Crashlog Scanner